The Tradeoffs of Buying New Construction

 New Construction May Come with Community Amenities

-Although the cost is typically higher associated with these benefits included in an HOA fee, the perks may be essential for purchasing.
+Although the cost is typically higher when these benefits are included in an HOA fee, the perks may be essential for purchasing.

 The Potential Downsides of New Construction